Introducing Renovaré

 In 1978, Richard J. Foster first published a book called Celebration of Discipline, which led to a widespread ministry of speaking and teaching on spiritual formation.
 This led to the foundation of Renovaré in November 1988.
 He has since authored over 60 articles and six books, including Streams of Living Water, Prayer: Finding the Heart's True Home and Celebration of Discipline, hailed by many as the best modern book on Christian spirituality.
 Richard lives in Denver, Colorado and continues to write on the spiritual life.

-Another significant contributor is Dr. Dallas Willard.
-As well as Professor of Philosophy at The University of Southern California, Dallas was an ordained minister who spoke at churches and Christian organizations worldwide.
-Along with Richard J. Foster, Dallas was a founding member of Renovaré.
+Dr. Dallas Willard was Professor of Philosophy at The University of Southern California and an ordained minister who spoke at churches and Christian organizations worldwide.
+Along with Richard, Dallas was a founding member of Renovaré.
 He wrote, among others, The Divine Conspiracy, Renovation of the Heart, Hearing God and Life Without Lack.
 Dallas is survived by his wife Jane, son John, daughter and son-in-law Becky and Bill Heatley, and granddaughter Larissa, who continue his legacy and work.

-Through conferences, retreats, publications, podcasts, books and spiritual formation groups, Renovaré in the US, Korea, South Africa, Canada and the UK, continue to teach, model and advocate for a deeper life with God, kingdom living and becoming more like Christ.
+Through conferences, retreats, publications, podcasts, books and spiritual formation groups, Renovaré continues to teach, model and advocate for a deeper life with God, kingdom living and becoming more like Christ.
 Since Renovaré US was founded in 1988, local expressions of Renovaré have sprung up around the world.
 Renovaré (Britain and Ireland) was established in 2001.

-Rob is Operations Lead, Bible Academy (Bible Society) and the creator of Bible Society's Lyfe resources.
+Rob is Operations Lead, Bible Engagement Team at Bible Society and creator of Bible Society's Lyfe resources.
 He is a graduate of Westminster Theological Centre and the Renovaré Institute for Spiritual Formation (Denver, Colorado Cohort).

 Andy Malcolm